living-atlases/la-toolkit/README.md

 ### Demo

-There is a non-functiona demo of this tool in:
+There is a non-functional demo of this tool in:

 http://toolkit-demo.l-a.site/

-is not functional because is only the UI frontend and does not configure any server or portal.
+this demo is not functional because is only the UI frontend and does not configure any server or portal.
 It's just for demostration purposes.
 You can have a look there and create some sample project to see how this tool works.

 ### How the code is organized